The Finite-Element Method (FEM) is a computationally method to

 Both 2D and 3D FEM codes can be downloaded below.
 Please see

-Please also see the section below on citing JCODES codes.
+Please also see the section below on citing these codes.
 Thanks.

 Counter